DworkinLab/WingMachine_manual/HowToWingMachine_old.md

 **Instruction guide for the DworkinLab TPSdig -> WingMachine -> CPReaderer workflow**
 ===

+Last edited date: *Tuesday, 30 September 2014*

 Greetings future DworkinLab member!
 This guide is intended to walk you through the latest version of our workflow for turning wing images fresh off the 'scope into landmark and semilandmark coordinate data.
 Conceptually, we are doing this to the images:

 ![Splined_wing](./Splined_wing.jpg)

-This workflow involves a number of different bits of software and can be irritating the first time through – please read along as you go if you're new since missing one of the early steps will force you to backtrack which can be frustrating.

-I've tried to streamline things as much as possible and to document the problems that people have told me about in the troubleshooting section.
-If you're using the system them *please* feel free to add to this document so that you successors can learn from your experience of bugs/crashes/errors etc.
+This process can be awkward and irritating the first time through, since there are a number of different bits of software involved, and a few places where a small error can derail the workflow.
+However this is a feature rather than a bug – while you may well discover new bugs & interesting ways to break the system (I'm still finding them!) the only way to get bad *data* out of the workflow is to do a bad job of checking your splines.
+I shall do my best to include all the most useful tips that I can in the troubleshooting section, but if you're using the software *please* keep notes of bugs and crashes so that you can add to this manual for you successors.

-Happy Splining!
+Happy Splining,

-Dr. Will Pitchers
+      Will Pitchers

 ***Step 0.
 Prepare your images***
 ---